Top 10 Most Feared Supervillains

 The Top Ten

-The Joker The Joker is a fictional super villain created by Bill Finger, Bob Kane, and Jerry Robinson who first appeared in the debut issue of the comic book Batman (April 25, 1940) published by DC Comics.
-Credit for the Joker's creation is disputed; Kane and Robinson claimed responsibility for the Joker's design,... read more
+The Joker The Joker is a fictional supervillain created by Bill Finger, Bob Kane, and Jerry Robinson, who first appeared in Batman #1, released on April 25, 1940, by DC Comics.
+Credit for the Joker's creation remains disputed.
+Both Kane and Robinson claimed responsibility for his visual design, while Finger is... read more

 The Joker is definitely the greatest superhero villain of all time.
 I first realized this from The Dark Knight film, where the Joker causes complete chaos and proves to everyone that, no matter who you are, we all have the capability to do wrong.
 I believe this gives us a broad understanding of mortality.